V1CTOR-cloud/V1CTOR-cloud/README.md

     coding & wear headset all day long, feel free taking tour through my repos and judge my work, also i very appreciate rate my work with a star or a review.

-    I'm currently working as Full Stack on NEXO S.L. and studying Web Development in Florida Universitaria, i already studied Cross-plattform development.
+    I'm currently on Digiole Oy, Helsinki as an intern for front-end dev and studying Web Development in Florida Universitaria, i already studied Cross-plattform development.